Mandar Apte

 When Apple iPhone 11 Pro and Apple Watch 5 got released impressed with features like ECG, Fitness app, and Health app capabilities.
 And I choose 256 GB storage for my iPhone as that’s what I require to sustain all photographs, music, videos and other data for a year or two without deleting it.

-I was totally happy.
+I was thrilled.

-But one day I broke my Apple Watch’s Crown or Wheel.
+But one day, I broke my Apple Watch’s Crown or Wheel.
 I was devastated.
-I contacted Apple Service Centre they said Apple Watch is unrepairable.
+I contacted Apple Service Centre.
+They said Apple Watch is unrepairable.
 And you are out of warranty too.

 (more…)

-Choosing your correct online Music distribution and streaming service provider
+• Choosing your correct online Music distribution and streaming service provider

 (more…)

-My side of the story of selling Apple iPhone apps on the Apple App Store while doing a day job…!!!
+• My side of the story of selling Apple iPhone apps on the Apple App Store while doing a day job…!!!

 I am selling apps on Apple App Store since 2012, Tried free apps with excellent sales but no revenue or no Apple iAd revenue or very little.
 I kept doing that for two to four years.
 Then I removed all of my apps from the sale and kept my account inactive with no apps on ready for sale for almost one or two years.